 Fixed rates offer protection against changing interest rates.
 They also prevent you from taking advantage of such changes if interest rates fall.
 As such, they offer stability that sometimes comes at a cost.

-Your choice will depend on your situation.
-A fixed loan may work for you if you can make the repayments comfortably and you want the loan to stay stable.
-Just bear in mind that you may pay more in interest than those on variable loans.
+What you choose to do will depend on your situation.
+A fixed loan may work for you if you can make the repayments comfortably and you want the loan to remain stable.
+Just bear in mind that you might end up paying more in interest than those on variable loans.